Skip to main content

 Government Shutdown FAQ

-Each fiscal year, Congress is responsible for passing appropriations bills to fund the federal government, keep federal agencies operating, and provide services to the American people.
-In order to fund the government and avoid a shutdown, appropriations legislation would need to pass both chambers of Congress, and be signed into law by President Trump prior to the new fiscal year beginning on October 1, 2025.
+Each fiscal year, Congress must pass appropriations bills to fund the federal government and keep agencies operating.
+In order to avoid a shutdown, appropriations legislation needed to pass both chambers of Congress, and be signed into law by President Trump prior to the new fiscal year beginning on October 1, 2025.

-Republicans—who control the House, Senate, and the White House—are refusing to negotiate with Democrats, and have yet to offer a proposal for a bipartisan funding bill that would prevent ACA premium increases for over 20 million Americans.
-Democrats won’t stand for that.
+Republicans—who control the House, Senate, and the White House—are refusing to come back to D.C. and have yet to offer a proposal for a bipartisan funding bill that would prevent Affordable Care Act premium increases for over 20 million Americans.
+I am ready to vote for a bipartisan funding bill that reopens the government, but I will not go along with Republicans' cuts to health care.

-During a shutdown, my staff, like many other federal employees, will work without pay for the duration of the shutdown and both my DC and Illinois offices will remain fully operational.
-I have provided some answers to frequently asked questions about the shutdown below.
-You can also call my DC office at (202) 225-3515 or my Illinois office at (630) 585-7672 with questions or to share your concerns.
+During a shutdown, my staff, like many other federal employees, will work without pay and both my DC and Illinois offices will remain fully operational.
+You can contact my offices with questions or to share your concerns.

 Frequently Asked Questions